 What counts as self-reflection?

-Consider another example of higher-order reflection on "unconscious" processing: Seeing your brain light up in an fMRI.
+Consider this example of "higher-order reflection" on "unconscious" processing: seeing your brain light up in an fMRI.
 There's no fundamental difference between neurons sending signals internally versus fMRI images sending photons to your retina.
-Both are just information processing of various sorts.
+Both are just information transmission of various sorts.
 And if there is no fundamental difference, would this mean that those who deny the consciousness of, say, fish should believe that a fish (or, rather, the fish+observer system) becomes conscious when neuroscientists inspect the fish's real-time brain functioning in sufficient detail?
 Or are these higher-order thoughts by the experimenters about the fish's brain not of the right type to generate consciousness according to higher-order theory?

 As before, higher-order theorists could answer these questions by adopting a sliding-scale approach to self-reflection, in which what counts as a higher-order thought comes in degrees based on context.
 The resulting higher-order theories would still be workable, but we might question whether insistence on the necessity of self-reflection is overly dogmatic.
 Depending on how one defines self-reflection, trivial instances of it occur all the time.
 In any physical process where event A influences event B, we could call event B a "higher-order thought" about event A.

 Gennaro (2005) concedes (p.
 10): "To be sure, even nonconscious mental states also involve some form of conceptualization or categorization in so far as they have intentional content."
 But, Gennaro (2005) argues, first-order theories can't account for the distinction between conscious vs. unconscious mental states (p.
 10).
 That distinction, he says, must come from the concepts deployed during higher-order thoughts (p.
 10).